 “Osteopathy is a manual approach whose objective is to restore the functionality of the structures and systems of the human body in order to optimize its capacity for self-regulation.
 This practice is based on a thorough knowledge of the health sciences and the interactions specific to the balance of the body.”

-Osteopathy can prevent and relieve many discomforts in the neck, head, back, stomach, sleep-related problems, etc. Through gentle and precise manipulations, the osteopath aims to restore the balance between all the systems of the human body.
+Osteopathy can prevent and relieve many discomforts of the neck, head, back and stomach, help with sleep-related problems and more.
+Through gentle and precise mobilizations, the osteopath aims to restore the balance between all the systems of the human body.

 What happens during an appointment?